aws/neptune-export/README.md

 ### Parallel export

 The [`export-pg`](docs/export-pg.md) and [`export-pg-from-config`](docs/export-pg-from-config.md) commands support parallel export.
-The [`export-pg-from-queries`](docs/export-pg-from-queries.md) command partially supports parallel (see [--split-queries](#split-queries)).
 You can supply a concurrency level, which determines the number of client threads used to perform the parallel export, and, optionally, a range or batch size, which determines how many nodes or edges will be queried by each thread at a time.
 If you specify a concurrency level, but don't supply a range, the tool will calculate a range such that each thread queries _(1/concurrency level) * number of nodes/edges_ nodes or edges.

 If using parallel export, we recommend setting the concurrency level to the number of vCPUs on your Neptune instance.